khlam/debloat-samsung-android/README.md

-# WARNING: DO NOT BLINDLY RUN THESE COMMANDS, MOST CANNOT BE UNDONE WITHOUT FACTORY RESETTING YOUR DEVICE.
+# WARNING: DO NOT BLINDLY RUN THESE COMMANDS

 ### Debloat Samsung Android via ADB